-A look at the lies told by the media and LGBT organisations in Manchester.
+A look at the media and LGBT organisations in Manchester.

 PRIDE AND THE MANCHESTER EVENING NEWS CONTINUE TO MISREPRESENT MANCHESTER'S LGBT HISTORY

 In an article dated 2 May 2016, the Manchester Evening News claimed that 2015 was the "25th anniversary of LGBT celebrations in the city."
 This is untrue.

-There were pride events in Manchester that we know of in August 1985, June 1986 and June 1990.
+There was a Gay Pub and Club Olympics event in Manchester in August 1985 and Northern Pride in June 1986.
 There was the Section 28 March in 1988 and an event called Love Rights '89 in 1989 which was billed as a "celebration of Lesbian and Gay Sexuality."

 In the article, Mark Fletcher the CEO of Manchester Pride, is quoted saying "twenty five years of LGBT events in the city goes to show what an open city we live in."
-Fletcher claims he has been misquoted by the Manchester Evening News.
+Fletcher claims he has been only partially quoted by the Manchester Evening News.
 But, despite that and emails from other people, the article hasn't been corrected.

-This year, Manchester Pride has received almost £60,000 of Heritage Lottery cash for a proect charting our LGBT history!
+This year, Manchester Pride has received almost £60,000 of Heritage Lottery cash for a project charting our LGBT history.
 It seems rather pointless when they are party to "news" articles which misrepresent the history and facts to hundreds of thousands of people.